shvchk/padavan-builder-workflow/README.md

 ### Advanced usage

-You can set the firmware repository, branch, specific tag or commit in [`variables`](variables) file.
+You can set the firmware repository, branch, specific tag or commit in the [`variables`](variables) file.

+In the [`variables`](variables) file you can also specify which themes you want to install by uncommenting theme names in the `PADAVAN_THEMES` variable.
+Themes repository can be set with the `PADAVAN_THEMES_REPO` variable.

-You can also create a `pre-build.sh` script with any custom commands, which will be executed just before build process.
+You can create a `pre-build.sh` script with any custom commands, which will be executed just before build process.
 By that time firmware source code is already downloaded, so you can add or change anything in it.

-You can also create a `post-build.sh` script, which will be executed right after build process.
+You can create a `post-build.sh` script, which will be executed right after build process.

 ---